opensquiggly/user-docs/010-overview/foreword.md

 your repositories and documentation all at once.
 We support regular expression-based searching, which is great for searching for patterns in the code, and we provide a extensive set of include/exclude filtering conditions that let you easily search for specific files, repositories, and other conditions to help you narrow down your search to exactly what you're looking for.
+Read the chapter on "Searching" for more details on how to create very specific filtering conditions.

 ### And Even More

 As you use OpenSquiggly you'll discover more features and more nuances to the product that we haven't explicitly covered here.
 And of course, we're always working hard to add more relevant functionality to the product.

-The end result we're aiming for is a product that let's developers curate, index, organize, customize, annotate, tag, search, save, bookmark, take notes, write code narratives and walkthroughs, and share their research results with others in the organization.
+The end result we're aiming for is a product that lets developers curate, index, organize, customize, annotate, tag, search, save, bookmark, take notes, write code narratives and walkthroughs, and share their research results with others in the organization.